 9 Things to Looks Out For in A Great Hair Gel

 - Alcohol free.

 - Promotes shiny hair.

 - Keeps the curls longer than a few days with daily wetting.

 - Doesn’t cause build up, or at least very minimal build up.

 I’ve tried a lot of gels over the years and discovered a few when I started exploring the Max Hydration Method but I like to have three to four alternatives for every product because you never know when a company will up and discontinue your favourite product.

 The ingredients are not completely natural but used in moderation, it should be fine.
 Excessive use of hair gel can be counterproductive.
-If you live in a dry or humid environment, the glycerin and pathenol will be an issue so do layer your hair with a great oil before applying the gel.
+If you live in a dry or humid environment, the glycerin and panthenol will be an issue so do layer your hair with a great oil after applying the gel.

 The ladies over at LHCF are loving this gel too.
 The key to making this gel work well for you is layering over an excellent hair oil – I recommend castor oil, grapeseed oil, argan oil and sweet almond oil or a great serum.
 I don’t use serums for this purpose but I’ve heard good things about Aveda’s Be Curly Line & TIGI.